Agora-wireless/Agora/README.md

 Some highlights:
 * M3A does not require either the physical location or CSI (exact or statistical) of Eve.
-* M3A can thwart passive eavesdroppers from decoding data symbols effectively, even in wavelength-scale eavesdropping proximity.
+* M3A can thwart passive eavesdroppers from decoding data symbols effectively, even in wavelength-scale eavesdropping proximity in practical indoor multipath environment.
-* M3A retains reliability at Bob in practical indoor multipath environment.
+* M3A retains reliability at Bob under diverse channel conditions.
 * M3A can be implemented in multi-antenna 5G and beyond base stations and does not require any modification in the UE.

 [M3A Code](https://github.com/Agora-wireless/Agora/tree/subset-modulation_fftshift) is implemented by using Agora, a complete softwarized baseband processing for Massive MIMO.